developersCradle/designg-patterns-and-software-architecture/Design Patterns in Java/src/Section 02/README.md

 }
 ```

-- Here we are using old product filter
+- Here we are using old product filter.

 - This is fine if you want to filter by **color** and **size** only.
-As soon manager wants more **filtering criteria** it will be harder since it's been tested, and we need to add new functionality to old class, which is violation **OCP**
+As soon manager wants more **filtering criteria** it will be harder since it's been tested, and we need to add new functionality to old class, which is violation **OCP**.

-- Open close principle is open for extension and closed for modification
+- Open close principle is open for extension and closed for modification.

 ```
 package OCP_04;